12 Symptoms That Show You Are Deficient In Vitamins:

 Vitamin D3 – Vitamin D3 is essential for bone health.
-It is also know to help fight off depression, prevent mood disorders, and boost immunity.
+It is also known to help fight off depression, prevent mood disorders, and boost immunity.

-Probiotics – Probiotics remove the bad bacteria and restores the good bacteria in your gut.
-It can boost immunity and treat gastrointestinal disorders.
+Probiotics – Probiotics remove the bad bacteria and restore the good bacteria in your gut.
+They can boost immunity and treat gastrointestinal disorders.
 Probiotics can also help treat and prevent vaginal and urinary tract infections.

 Iron – Iron is the essential mineral found in blood cells.
 It’s main function is to help carry oxygen through the body.
-Iron can boost energy, and brain function as well as fight of fatal illnesses, and reduces dangerous pregnancies.
+Iron can boost energy and brain function, as well as fight of fatal illness and reduces pregnancy complications.

-Omega3 – Omega3 are essential fatty acids needed by the body to reduce inflammation, prevents heart disease, arthritis, depression and Alzheimer’s disease as well as it can reduce the risk of developing pregnancies.
+Omega3 – Omega3 are essential fatty acids needed by the body to reduce inflammation, assist in prevention of heart disease, arthritis, depression and Alzheimer’s disease, as well as it can reduce the risk of developing pregnancies.

 It is extremely important for women to make sure they are eating adequate amounts of healthy foods, getting plenty of exercise and are taking their vitamins on a daily basis in order to prevent a vitamin deficiency and reduce the risk of developing serious health conditions.